Karthikeya9202/HCL-TECH-hackathon/README.md

 # HCL-TECH-hackathon
 ## Project summary
 This project builds and compares time-series forecasting models to predict daily Units_Sold for multiple product categories (Clothing, Household, Electronics).
 It uses a simulated retail dataset that contains a target (Units_Sold) plus macro (exogenous) and category-specific features.
 The goal is accurate 7-day ahead forecasting for each product category using classical and ML/Deep learning approaches.
 See the project brief and dataset description for details.

+## objectives
+The primary goal of this project was to develop and compare high-accuracy time series forecasting models to predict Daily Units Sold for multiple product categories (Clothing, Household, Electronics).\
+• Target Variable: Daily Units Sold of different categories. \
+• Key Challenge: Forecasting multiple, highly volatile series simultaneously while incorporating numerous external factors (exogenous variables).

 ## Key points from the data documentation (source)

 ### Target: